-The first 1,000 participants will remain under observation at the study site for at least 30 minutes after each vaccination to monitor for the development of acute reactions.
-If at the time of the Day 3 safety review of the initial 1,000 participants no acute reactions have been observed, the observation period at the study site may be reduced to at least 15 minutes after each vaccination for the remaining participants in the study.
+The first 2,000 participants in each of the 2 age groups will remain under observation at the study site for at least 30 minutes post-vaccination to monitor for the development of acute reactions.
+If at the time of the Day 3 safety review of the initial 2,000 participants no acute reactions have been observed in the age groups, the observation period at the study site may be reduced to at least 15 minutes post-vaccination for the remaining participants in the study.